K0nstantini/dbet-docs/contracts/vote.md

 ---
 description: >-
-  GOV holders can vote to change contract settings by locking GOV jettons.
-TODO: change
+  GOV jettons holders can vote to change the settings of a contract by locking their GOV jettons.
 ---

 # Vote